Numerically Reliable Brunovsky Transformations: Numerical experiments

 \section{Numerical experiments}

-We compare the proposed method and Luenberger's method for constructing the Brunovsky transformation for $N=100$ randomly generated linear systems with $n=15$ states, $m = 4$ inputs, and controllability indices $\{\mu_1=\mu_2=5, \mu_3 =3, \mu_4 =2\}$.
+We compare the proposed method (employing \texttt{fminunc} in \MATLAB to solve~\eqref{eq:opt-condition-number}) and Luenberger's method for constructing the Brunovsky transformation for $N=100$ randomly generated linear systems with $n=15$ states, $m = 4$ inputs, and controllability indices $\{\mu_1=\mu_2=5, \mu_3 =3, \mu_4 =2\}$.
 The road maps for the two methods are: